 Sure, I have read Shakespeare plays and endured the banal dross on our nations A-Level English Literature course.
-Yes, I’ve read all major football titles, by authors such as Nick Hornby and Gabriele Marcotti.
+I have read all major football titles by authors such as Nick Hornby and Gabriele Marcotti.
 However, the only type of book I really enjoy is one about baseball.

-It’s difficult to quantify such things, but baseball may have been bestowed with more quality prose than any other sport on our planet.
+It is difficult to quantify such things, but baseball may have been bestowed with more quality prose than any other sport on our planet.
 In newspaper columns, non-fiction books and online, baseball always has a story to tell.
 Accordingly, some of history’s finest wordsmiths have focused on the grand old game, falling in love with its poignant sense of tradition and artistry.

 The need for baseball books is further amplified when you live in Britain, thousands of miles away from the day-to-day grapevine.
-We don’t tend to learn about Bill Veeck sending a dwarf to bat during our daily commute, nor are we exposed to documentaries teaching about Babe Ruth’s Called Shot at Wrigley Field or the tragedy of Tony Conigliaro.
+We do not tend to learn about Bill Veeck sending a dwarf to bat during our daily commute, nor are we exposed to documentaries teaching about Babe Ruth’s Called Shot at Wrigley Field or the tragedy of Tony Conigliaro.

 It was difficult.
-In 2005, I was an eleven year old attempting to find baseball books in Britain.
+In 2005, I was an 11-year old attempting to find baseball books in Britain.
 An interview with author Craig W Thomas on the Channel Five baseball show finally gave me a title to chase: his Roads to Redemption baseball guide aimed towards a British audience.

-It took me four months to read Roads to Redemption for the first time, because I tried to commit every word to eternal memory.
+It took me four months to read Roads to Redemption for the first time because I tried to commit every word to eternal memory.
 In one section, which provided a potted history of baseball, I remember being simultaneously perplexed and amused by some of the names, with actual people named Three Finger Brown and Nap Lajoie playing this great game.

 Soon, I read Faithful, which chronicled the historic 2004 Red Sox season.
 To me, Stephen King was, and will always remain, just a baseball writer!
-I don’t think I’ve ever enjoyed a book more than his diary collaboration with Stewart O’Nan.
+I do not think I have ever enjoyed a book more than his diary collaboration with Stewart O’Nan.
 For the first time in my life, I literally could not put a book down.

 Such dreams are difficult for a Brit, but I’m trying my best.

 At the time, we all became fascinated by sabermetrics and fantasy baseball.
 We longed to be in control, overlooking a baseball organisation like a suave general manager.
 It was magical.
-Now, when I hear the term being used incorrectly by arrogant football writers – the majority of whom think Arsenal and Liverpool, amongst the world’s richest clubs, play Moneyball! – or by movie critics who see it only as a cinematic presentation, the pang of sadness is immense.
+Now, when I hear the term being used incorrectly by arrogant football writers – the majority of whom think Arsenal and Liverpool, among the world’s richest clubs, play Moneyball – or by movie critics who see it only as a cinematic presentation, the pang of sadness is immense.

-The subjects range from ballpark guides to biographies of great players; diaries of seasons to general histories.
+The subjects range from ballpark guides to biographies of great players; from diaries of seasons to general histories.
 I have all the classics, such as Ball Four and The Curse of the Bambino; The Boys of Summer and Fantasyland; Game of Shadows and Bill James’ Historical Baseball Abstract; Eight Men Out and Living on the Black.
 I have the autobiographies of Jackie Robinson, David Ortiz, Bill Lee, David Wells, Mike Lowell, John Schuerholz and Johnny Damon.
 I even have Why I Hate the Yankees by Kevin O’Connell and Josh Pahigian.